Wilsoon7721/whatsapp-chatnalyzer/README.md

 Check out the live version of the project [here](https://wilsoon7721.github.io/whatsapp-chatnalyzer/).

-## Getting Started
+## Prefer to Host The Project Yourself?

 ### Prerequisites

 To run the project locally, ensure that you have the following installed:

 - Node.js (version >=18.0)
 - npm (version >=8.0, packaged with Node.js)
+- (Optional) git to clone the repository

 ### Installation

-To host the program for yourself, perform the following:
+To run the project for yourself, perform the following:

 1. Clone the repository:
    ```bash
    git clone https://github.com/Wilsoon7721/whatsapp-chatnalyzer.git
    cd whatsapp-chatnalyzer
    ```
+   If you do not wish to install `git`, you may also download the repository as a ZIP file and extract the contents into a folder before opening a command prompt in that folder.

 2. Install project dependencies:
    ```bash
    npm install